lukaprsina/jknm-start/scripts/editorjs_to_platejs/editorjs_plugins.md

-I only used `[ "header", "paragraph", "image", "list", "embed" ]` plugins with EditorJS, in all my posts, I checked.
+I only used `[ "header", "paragraph", "image", "list", "embed" ]` plugins with EditorJS.

 Here are their full API's, since they are untyped.